-Sue Droy, the Manager of William Older along with Fiona Carr, regularly reviews the policies ensuring that we incorporate the latest guidance and legislation.
+Sue Droy, the Manager of William Older, regularly reviews the policies ensuring that we incorporate the latest guidance and legislation.
 We take advice from many organisations that are referenced in various points in the document including the Pre-School Learning Alliance and the local authority.
 We state that all policies are reviewed at least once every two years although in practice the review of our policies is on-going.